Foundation / Corporation

 The Retirement Research Foundation (RRF)

 Grants to USA nonprofits for innovative projects that benefit older Americans (ages 65 and above).
-Funding is specifically intended to support proposals that focus on the areas of advocacy, direct services, education and training programs for professionals working with the elderly, and/or research to identify the causes of and solutions to significant problems faced by older adults.
+Funding is intended to support aging-related proposals that focus on the areas of advocacy, direct services, education and training programs for professionals working with the elderly, and research to identify the causes of and solutions for significant problems faced by older adults.

 Priorities for each of the four focus areas are outlined below.

-Advocacy: Achieve enduring social change around issues that affect older Americans.
-The Retirement Research Foundation funds advocacy projects that have a regional or national impact for older Americans.
+Advocacy: The RRF funds advocacy projects that have a regional or national impact for older Americans.
 Of particular interest are projects that:

 - Advance policy issues of critical importance to our nation’s seniors such as economic security, health care, housing, etc.